High-speed 3D geometrical modeling using Fast Level Set Method

 Place recognition using RGB-D camera and laser scanner

-The categorization of places in indoor/outdoor environments is an important capability for service robots working and interacting with humans.
-In this study, we present a method to categorize different areas in indoor/outdoor environments by a mobile robot equipped with a RGB-D camera (Microsoft Kinect) or a laser scanner (FARO/Velodyne).
-Our approach transforms depth and color images taken at each place into histograms of local binary patterns (LBPs) whose dimensionality is further reduced following a uniform criterion.
-The histograms are then combined into a single feature vector which is categorized using a supervised method.
-For indoor environment, we apply our technique to distinguish five different place categories: corridors, laboratories, offices, kitchens, and study rooms.
-Experimental results show that we can categorize these places with high accuracy using our approach.
-We also apply the proposed technique for outdoor environment such as parking area, residential area, or urban area.
-The proposed technique is useful for autonomous driving technology.
+Categorizing places in both indoor and outdoor environments is essential for service robots to operate effectively and interact naturally with humans.
+In this study, we present a method for place categorization using a mobile robot equipped with an RGB-D camera (e.g., Microsoft Kinect) or a 3D laser scanner (e.g., FARO or Velodyne).
+Our approach converts depth and color images captured at each location into histograms of local binary patterns (LBPs), which are then dimensionally reduced using a uniform criterion.
+These histograms are integrated into a single feature vector, which is subsequently classified using a supervised learning method.
+For indoor environments, the proposed method successfully distinguishes between five place categories: corridors, laboratories, offices, kitchens, and study rooms.
+Experimental results demonstrate the effectiveness of the approach in accurately categorizing these locations.
+Furthermore, the method is extended to outdoor environments, including parking lots, residential areas, and urban spaces, showing its applicability to autonomous driving technologies.

 Place recognition using Kinect sensor |